 Regarding the ideas below, all of these link to dishes I’ve made (except for my MIL’s special apple tart), most of them several times.
 Some are separate recipes on the blog, some are recipes elsewhere online, and a few are only available in books, but are such great recipes that I’ve linked to the recipe description on Eat Your Books, and you may find the recipe elsewhere – or you could buy the book ;).

-Alsace apple tart – my MIL’s recipe, I’ll have to get from her, but until then, very similar recipe here
+Alsace apple tart – my MIL’s recipe that I’ll have to get from her, but until then, very similar recipe here

 Apple butter – I’ve tried a few, but this recipe is good

 Apple jelly – I use my quince jelly recipe but with apples

 Roasted pears – throw a few quartered pears and some sage leaves in with other vegetables, especially parsnips.
 Wonderful with sausages and any pork, whether roasted, chops etc